onexdata/nano-var-template/README.md

 ```

-Here are the 4 options you can currently define...
+Here are the options you can currently define...
 ```
 {
   start: '{', // Place the start of the variable match here (can be any number of chars).
   end: '}',   // Place the end of the variable match here.
+  functions: true // Set to true if you will be using a functor (object of functions) instead of a data object
   path: '[a-z0-9_$][\\.a-z0-9_]*', // Regular expression for allowed paths.
 If you don't want to allow certain variables for example, or limit paths, do it here.
   warn: true  // By default, will throw an error warning you if you try to reference a variable not passed.
 Set this to false to just skip the missing variable silently.
 }